 With 18 million readers, Family Circle is one of the largest magazines in America and the only brand dedicated to moms of tweens and teens.
 Our writers target this demographic, speaking to the needs of our readers not only as mothers of school-aged children but also as women who tend to be in their 40s and 50s.
 For our health features, we're always looking for fresh angles, vibrant packaging and a voice that truly resonates with our demographic.
 We cover themes particular to our reader (such as "Under Pressure: How To Help Your Stressed Out Teen," "Weighty Matters: How To Talk To Your Kids About Obesity" and "What Happened To My Hair?") as well as many of the common health themes other magazines do (heart disease, diabetes, cancer), but always through the lens of our reader.
 We welcome everything from first person narratives to special reports.

 Gideon Gil, The Boston Globe

 The Boston Globe accepts pitches from freelancers for its Monday health section.
 We look for consumer health stories aimed at a general audience that focus on a broad range of health topics – though they should have a strong connection to the Boston area and/or New England and be grounded in medical evidence.
+We look for pitches that are fresh and timely, not topics and ideas that have been widely reported.
 Stories can be explanatory or narrative, and topics can include advances in medicine, trends in the way care is delivered, debates about the effectiveness and safety of treatments and preventive care, efforts to cut health care costs or improve access to care.
 Stories typically run 1,000 to 1,200 words.
 Pitches should include a description of the story, what makes it new and timely and of broad interest to a Boston-area readership, what sources will be interviewed, and ideas for illustrating the piece with photos and graphics.